probakowski/curve1174/README.md

 coordinates with `(*Point).ToAffine` method.
 This call is expensive so be sure to avoid it for intermediate values if possible.

+All operations (both in the underlying field and on the curve) are designed to be constant time (time doesn't depend on points/elements selected).

+On amd64 there's specialized assembler code to speed up operations, you can disable it with tag `curve1174_purego`.
+The code is generated in from `gen/asm.go` using [avo](https://github.com/mmcloughlin/avo).

+Base point multiplication on the curve uses precomputed table that greatly speeds up computation in common cases (like generating public key).
+It costs ~131kB of heap, you can disable it with tag `curve1174_no_precompute`.
+If you can spend more heap you can use tag `curve1174_precompute_big` which is even faster but eats up 1MB of heap.

 Finally, `*Point` and `*FieldElement` satisfy fmt package's Formatter interface for formatted printing.